BINF-6310L-8310L-Spring25/Problem_Set_04_Tests_2/README.md

 1 - Conduct the Bartlett test of homogeneity of variances.
 Does our dataset violate the assumption of homogeneity?

-2 - Conduct the Shapiro-Wilks normality test on our gene expression values.
+2 - Conduct the Shapiro-Wilks normality test on the residuals of the gene expression values.
 Does our dataset violate the assumption of normality?

 3 - Create a boxplot of the expression of FBgn0038749 between space flight and ground control